Last updated on September 24th, 2020

 Quietly Becoming Central America’s Sport Fishing Hotspot

 Fast forward to 2015 and things have changed dramatically.
-It went from being a country that was devastated by a brutal civil war in the 80’s to a democratic transition in the 90’s to an incredible transformation that has turned it into one of Forbes most recommended destinations for tourism and retirement today.
+It went from being a country that was devastated by a brutal civil war in the ’80s to a democratic transition in the ’90s to an incredible transformation that has turned it into one of Forbes’s most recommended destinations for tourism and retirement today.

 Four and a half hours from New York and just 2 and a half hours from Miami, Nicaragua is not a world away for most Americans.
-Another very important factor: Nicaragua was awarded with the title of the safest country in Central America in 2014 and it continues to be the safest in the area in 2015.
+Another very important factor: Nicaragua was awarded the title of the safest country in Central America in 2014 and it continues to be the safest in the area in 2015.

 Stretching Your Fishing Dollars in Nicaragua

 “Ok”, you say, “but what makes Nicaragua a premier sport fishing destination?”.
 Well, there are many compelling reasons.
-First off, the safety factor, as mention before, can’t be overstated.
+First off, the safety factor, as mentioned before, can’t be overstated.
 In contrast to some Central American countries, you can truly relax here and focus on fishing.

 We want to mention that when you travel to Nicaragua you will be pleasantly surprised to know that most of the country works with the American dollar as well as the Cordoba, which is their national currency.
-You will be able to pay with US dollars in almost every store or gas station, but don’t expect the lady selling Churros on a street corner to be take a $20 without frowning at you.
+You will be able to pay with US dollars in almost every store or gas station, but don’t expect the lady selling Churros on a street corner to take a $20 without frowning at you.

 You could rent a very simple room with a fan instead of air conditioning and it would be as little as $10 to $20 bucks per night.
 While you can’t expect luxury at this price, the lodgings will be clean and have all the basic necessities.
-Of course, you could spend more for more upscale lodgings, but the choice is yours and it depends on the level of accommodations you want.
+Of course, you could spend more on more upscale lodgings, but the choice is yours and it depends on the level of accommodations you want.

-All-Inclusive Vacation Packages for the Travelling Angler
+Vacation Packages for the Travelling Angler

 They offer charters as well as all-inclusive vacation packages with fishing and lodging as well as surfing.
 Surf and Sport also offers an array of add-on activities you can purchase such as horseback riding, snorkeling and sunset cruises.
 In addition, they provide free airport pickup and drop-off.

 On the fishing end, they will provide all the advice and the equipment necessary to ensure that you have a great time along with all the required safety measures.
 They also have a large selection of equipment for the seasoned fisherman who wants to catch something large in these waters.

 Surfari Charters offers fishing, surfing (the area is also known for its surfing) and air-conditioned lodgings with high-speed internet for up to 4 in its beach house.
-They provide 3 meals daily (including drinks) from their own kitchen and also offer free round-trip airport transfer.
+You’ll get 3 meals daily (including drinks) from their own kitchen and also offer free round-trip airport transfer.

 Panga Fishing Tournaments and Other To-Do’s in Nicaragua

-There are small boats called “pangas” and one of the most popular tournaments involve these pangas, which is truly one of the most engaging and entertaining ways to experience fishing in a beautiful setting.
+There are small boats called “pangas” and one of the most popular tournaments involves these pangas, which is truly one of the most engaging and entertaining ways to experience fishing in a beautiful setting.
 We recommend La Panga Rosa for fishing trips from Maderas Beach to Marsella Beach.

 We also recommend you learn the word “playa” which means beach in Spanish.
-People will have an easier time helping you find directions to a certain beach if you say “Playa Marsella” instead of “Marsella Beach” but luckily for you, there are more than enough people who speak English and the owners of most fishing charters are either American or speak English quite well.
+People will have an easier time helping you find directions to a certain beach if you say “Playa Marsella” instead of “Marsella Beach” but, luckily for you, there are more than enough people who speak English and the owners of most fishing charters are either American or speak English quite well.

 Now that you know the basics about fishing in Nicaragua, we invite you to take a trip to this Latin American hidden gem!